BerkanKmrc1/BerkanKmrc1/README.md

 ## Hi I'm Berkan, welcome to the my github profile
-- 🌱 I’m currently learning JavaScript,Jquery,.NET CORE MVC
+- 🌱 I’m currently learning and working on JavaScript,Jquery,React,Angular,NET CORE MVC

 ### Connect with me: